Residential Construction - Sustainable Building Materials

 Reclaimed Wood

-Reclaimed wood is sourced from old buildings, barns, and warehouses, diverting usable material from landfills.
-It adds unique character and charm to homes and reduces the demand for new timber, preserving forests and biodiversity.
-Reclaimed wood is often used in flooring, wall finishes, and furniture.
+Reclaimed wood is sourced from old buildings, barns, and factories, giving it a unique character and history.
+Using reclaimed wood reduces the demand for new lumber, preserving forests and reducing waste.
+It is perfect for flooring, paneling, and furniture.